Estimating Time-Varying Epidemic Severity Rates with Adaptive Deconvolution: Experimental results

 Deconvolution also performs strongly in the real-time setting.
 In the format of Table \ref{tab:retro-cv} above, Table \ref{tab:rt-cv} reports the MAEs and percentage improvements over the benchmarks in the real-time case, when all hyperparameters are tuned with cross-validation.
 Again, for each method we selected among the min and 1se rule depending on which resulted in more favorable performance; in the real-time case, this ends up being the 1se rule for all hyperparameters except for $\lambda$ in deconvolution, which resulted in marginally better performance when tuned via the min rule.
 We note that the convolutional ratio estimator had substantially worse performance under the min rule, whose chosen window sizes tended to undersmooth counts.

 As we can see from the table, the deconvolution methods provide an improvement in accuracy over the ratio-based methods, consistent with the previous results for the retrospective case.
-All orders $m$ of trend filtering regularization are around 10-15\% more accurate than the convolutional ratio, and around 30-35\% better than the lagged ratio.
+All orders $m$ of trend filtering regularization are around 11-17\% more accurate than the convolutional ratio, and around 24-29\% better than the lagged ratio.
 Tuning the order of trend filtering still generally works well.

 Figure \ref{fig:rt-comparison} breaks down the MAE by population size, and once again we can see that deconvolution has an advantage over the ratio methods across the full range of geographies, with the gap being generally larger for smaller regions.
 Figure \ref{fig:rt-curves} displays example HFR curves for Pennsylvania, as before.
-In the current real-time case, we can clearly see the quality of all estimates degrade; the ratio-based estimates are especially volatile, and their erractic behavior here can be understood through the perspective of the analysis in \citet{goldwasser}.
-For example, their positive bias in early 2022, particularly the bias of the lagged ratio, can be attributed to Omicron surge which just passed.
+In the current real-time case, we can clearly see the quality of all estimates degrade.
+The ratio-based estimates are especially volatile, and their erratic behavior here can be understood from the perspective of the analysis in \citet{goldwasser}.
+For example, their positive bias in early 2022, particularly that of the lagged ratio, can be attributed to the Omicron surge which just passed.
 The deconvolution estimates are comparatively smoother and more stable.
-Finally, Figure \ref{fig:all_curves_rt} in Appendix \ref{apx:extra} displays the full set of HFR curves across all states, where broadly the same conclusions are upheld.
+Finally, Figure 9 in Appendix E of the Supplementary Material displays the full set of HFR curves across all states, where broadly the same conclusions are upheld.